0ldsk00l/nestopia/README.md

 * When not using a tagged release, please understand that the code is volatile and nothing is set in stone.

 The following platforms are supported:
-* Linux, BSD, macOS, Windows
+* Linux, BSD, Windows

 This project depends on the following libraries:
-FLTK 1.3 (1.4 on macOS), SDL2, libarchive, libepoxy, libsamplerate, zlib
+FLTK 1.3 (1.4 preferred), SDL2, libarchive, libepoxy, libsamplerate, zlib

 ## Installing Dependencies
 Install dependencies required for building on Debian-based Linux distributions: